CamiloTerevinto/Blog/README.md

 ## Contributing

 * For general feedback, please comment on the blog post or the corresponding [GitHub discussion](/discussions).
-* For problems with the samples, please comment on the post or create a [GitHub issue](/issues).
+* For problems with the samples, please comment on the corresponding post or create a [GitHub issue](/issues).
 * If you want to propose changes, I accept [pull requests](/pulls)!

 ## License